Ipstenu/varnish-http-purge/readme.txt

 When you use CloudFlare or any other similar service, you've put a proxy in front of the Varnish proxy.
 In general this isn't a bad thing, though it can introduce some network latency (that means your site may run slower because it has to go through multiple layers to get to the content).
 The problem arises when WordPress tries to send the purge request to your domain name and, with a proxy, that means the proxy service and not your website.

-On single-site, you can edit this via the Tools -> Varnish Status page.
+On single-site, you can edit this via the Varnish -> Debug page.
 On Multisite, you'll need to add the following to your wp-config.php file: `define('VHP_VARNISH_IP','123.45.67.89');`

 Replace "123.45.67.89" with the IP of your <em>Varnish Server</em> (not CloudFlare, Varnish). <em>DO NOT</em> put in http in this define.